 One of the hardest areas to clean when moving out is the kitchen.
-To get started, empty all cabinets and wipe them to get rid of grease stains.
+To get started, empty all cabinets and wipe them to get rid of grease stains and dust.
 After removing the liners, replace them with quality and sturdy ones.
 For countertops, wash them with soap and warm water to reduce mold, bacteria, grime, and other residues.
 For glass cases, tabletops, doors, and windows, always take advantage of a specialized cleaning solution to restore its original appearance.

 In cleaning medicine cabinets, vanities and countertops, don’t forget to remove unnecessary items.
 From there, use a wet sponge to wipe down the counters and mirrors.